Ecwid/ecwid-api-docs/includes/_application_storage.md

 });
 ```

-To retrieve data for a specific key, use `EcwidApp.setAppStorage` and specify the key as first parameter and callback function as the second one.
+To retrieve data for a specific key, use `EcwidApp.getAppStorage` and specify the key as first parameter and callback function as the second one.
 It will return a value of the key you requested in a form of a string.

 > Get public app config